Harsimus: Rise of the railroad and Hague

 Though the cove extended farther north, today Harsimus is considered to be the area between the two former PRR lines.
 PAD is in its southeast corner.

 Harsimus was transformed by the development of the railroad industry.
 By 1870 much of the estuary flood zone was land-filled for the development of railyards, extending a quarter mile from Henderson Street.
 Three elevated right of ways were built: one from the Bergen Arches to the Erie Railroad Pavonia Terminal, the Harsimus Stem Embankment at 6th Street for the Pennsylvania Railroad (PRR), and another for its Jersey City Branch along Railroad Avenue (now Columbus Drive) to Exchange Place.
 The embankments and elevated lines separated adjoining neighborhoods.
-A small slip was created and still is called Harsimus Cove.
+A small slip was created, which is still called Harsimus Cove.
 Huge stockyards dominated the waterfront between the train terminals.

 Harsimus' isolation was codified with gerrymandering, forming a horseshoe and creating a new nickname.
 The community consisted of Catholic immigrants, many of them Irish, who worked on the railroad.
 Infuxes of Ellis Island immigrants swelled the population.
 A vestige of the Slavic character of the area remains at the Ukrainian National Home.
 To diminish the Democratic power base, Republican power brokers redrew the voting district to consist solely of the Horseshoe so that they may protect other seats from Democratic threat.
-In the 1910s the Horseshoe power base produced the infamous Mayor Frank Hague who dominated the Hudson County political machine and influenced city, county, state, and federal politics for most of the first half of the 20th century.
-In 1941 a large fire struck the Horseshoe waterfront.
+In the 1910s, the Horseshoe power base produced the infamous Mayor Frank Hague who dominated the Hudson County political machine, and influenced city, county, state, and federal politics for most of the first half of the 20th century.
+In 1941, a large fire struck the Horseshoe waterfront.